ossia/ossia-docs/source/index.html.md

 ## Pattern matching

-Being able to send and receive messages according to OSC 1.1 pattern matching parameters.
+Address a set of nodes using OSC 1.1 pattern matching.

 Valid patterns are for instance: